dgurudot/gr/help/en_US/HELP-POSITIONS.md

 **Colors**
   - Green or Red color on position indicates profit or loss for a specific position.
   - Grey color on position indicates no profit/loss for a specific position.
   - Blue dot on the position indicates an active order for a specific position.
-Long press on position allows quick jump to specific order.
+Long press on position allows quick jump to a specific order.

 **Table Mode (Default):**
   - **Symbol:** Name of symbol